niltnir/personal-ssg/pages/art.md

 ## Digital Artworks

 I started digital painting around the same time I got into drawing 2D characters.
-Since then, I've mostly been sketching stuff up from my imagination.
+Since then, I've mostly been sketching stuff from my imagination.
 The works below are therefore abstract (with some more abstract than others).

-In terms of software usage, I wish I could say I didn't use proprietary software, but I usually end up submitting myself to at least one of the following: Photoshop, Clip Studio Paint, and Medibang Paint.
+In terms of software usage, I wish I could say that I didn't use proprietary software, but I end up submitting myself to at least one of the following:
+Photoshop, Clip Studio Paint, and Medibang Paint.
 Nowadays, I use Linux almost exclusively, and sadly, none of these are even installable`(sidenote "Using Wine feels like a kludge to me.")`.
 As you can imagine, I am still looking for clean, open-source solutions.
-I might play around with GIMP and Inkscape, or maybe even try hacking up my own system.
+I might play around with Krita, GIMP, and Inkscape, and maybe even try hacking something up on my own.

 `(gallery (slide "creations/artworks/digital/asd.png" "(2019) A Snow Day"
                  "" "")